AAlab1819/ProjectTeam04-A/README.md

 ### Greedy Solution:

-The greedy way of solving this problem is by taking as many 100 bills as possible, followed by 20 bills, 10 and so on.
-This is done by repeatedly subtracting the given amount of money by 100 until it is less than 100 and incrementing the **number of bills used** on each iteration.
-We then move on repeating the process but with the next bill in a descending order until we are done with all the bills.
+The greedy way of solving this problem is by taking as many 100 bills as possible, followed by 20 bills, 10 bills, 5 bills and 1 bills.

-The **number of bills used** will the minimum number of bills, and this solution is possible because each of the bill in the sequence is the divisor the the next bill.
+This is done by checking if the given amount of ```money``` is greater than 100, if it is then it will divide ```money``` by 100 to get the most number of 100 bills we can take.
+We then reduce ```money``` by the amount of money we have already taken in 100 bills, and repeat the process with the next iteration of bills.

-The time complexity for this method will be **O(n)**, where **n** is the number of times the money will be subtracted by the bills.
+The time complexity for this method will be **O(1)**, as program runs once and have a constant execution time.

 ### Dynamic Programming Solution: